ZQuestClassic/ZQuestClassic/resources/docs/z3_user_guide.md

 ### MapData and ScreenData

 First of all, the `Screen->` methods all operate on the origin screen, and cannot be changed.
 Before regions that would just be the only screen that is loaded.
 With regions, it is the top-left screen of the region.
-In general these methods have been surpassed by `mapdata`, so if you are scripting with Regions you should entirely avoid `Screen->` for reading/writing to map screens.
-The only exceptions to this are methods that takes as input a `pos`, such as `Screen->ComboD[pos]` - these can still be used to access any position in the base screen, but `pos` can be greater than 175.
+In general these methods have been surpassed by `mapdata`, so if you are scripting with Regions you should entirely avoid `Screen->` for reading/writing to the active map screens.
+The only exceptions to this are methods that takes as input a `pos`, such as `Screen->ComboD[pos]` - these can still be used to access any position in the base screen, since `pos` can now be greater than 175.
 Read on for more details.

 There is `Game->LoadMapData(map, screen)`, `Game->LoadTempScreen(layer)`, and `Game->LoadScrollingScreen(layer)`.
 These all return a `mapdata`.